mantasbu/InsiteTeamTask/README.md

 Create a simple front-end application using Angular 2+ that consumes the API and displays a list of members/ticket barcodes per season and a game, or product.
 The season and game combination should be selected using dropdowns.
 The product must be selected using a dropdown as well.

+## Submission
+Branch off the master branch, and when you are done, create a pull request to submit your exercise.
+The branch should be named after your name.